bacoords/cb-custom-modules/readme.txt

 * Shade - Add sleek hover effects and custom colors to your background images.
 Overlay them with custom WYSIWYG content and even make them clickable.
 * Spotlight - Create your own list of custom links on one side that each replaces the 'spotlight' photo on the other.
 Customize column sizes and more.
 * Broadside - Horizontal slider to showcase design work, posters, photography, and more.
 Responsive and responds to touch on mobile.
 Clicking on images opens them in the beautiful default BB lightbox.
+* Scout - Sticky navbar that fixes to the top of the screen when it gets there, allowing smooth scrolling to other elements on the page.
+* Dust - Utilizing the popular Particles.js library, this module helps you make custom heros with cool interactive, animated backgrounds.

 For more information and module demos, visit [the plugin page](http://cbcustommodules.com).